All Episodes

 They're doing some really great work.

-So it could destroy a farm and a holding that has been in multiple generations that has required a massive amount of labour to make fruitful, obviously disrupting their own food supply in the process, to just satisfy envy, really.
+So it could destroy a farm and a holding that has been in multiple generations that has required a massive amount of labor to make fruitful, obviously disrupting their own food supply in the process, to just satisfy envy, really.

 Right.